Photo: Erik McLean, Pexels

 - Skate rental & sharpening service

-- Many restaurants and cafés in the immediate vicinity
+- Many restaurants and cafés at the immediate vicinity

 How to get there: The EasyCityPass Berlin is a convenient way to get there—the Potsdamer Platz S-Bahn and U-Bahn station is right next to the ice rink.